JBKLabs/cupt/README.md

 ## Installation

-* Download the binary from the latst tag.
+* Download the binary from the latest tag.
 * Call `cupt` from your favorite terminal emulator.

 ## Source Installation